-Ten to twelve companies per year.
+Ten to twenty companies per year.
 Annual cohorts.
 No three-month bootcamps.
 No demo days.
 Just heads down company-building for one year — or however long it takes.

 Our name is inspired by Thomas Edison’s vision of creating a place where brilliant entrepreneurs and hackers can work together to create new and better products that either disrupted existing industries or created entirely new markets.
 MuckerLab is named after the original hackers, the men who worked with Edison in his labs – Thomas Edison’s “muckers.”

 The name for Edison’s muckers is said to have come from Edison’s experiments to invent a better formulation for bricks.
 Edison and his team spent more than a year testing different materials and binding agents, or “muck” as it was called at the time, before finally getting it right.
 That’s when Edison first began referring to his researchers as “muckers,” and the name stuck.